CDA70/Estimation/writeup.md

     predictedState(4) = curState(4) + acceleration.y * dt;
     predictedState(5) = curState(5) + acceleration.z * dt - CONST_GRAVITY * dt;
 ```
 The second implemented function in this step is an update of the covariance matrix.
-The equation is provided is provided in the reference [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj#/54894644/)
+The equation is provided in the reference [Estimation for Quadrotors](https://www.overleaf.com/read/vymfngphcccj#/54894644/)

 ![covariance matrix](/images/covariance-matrix.png)